JP12025/substitution/README.md

 # What to Do

 In a substitution cipher, we “encrypt” (i.e., conceal in a reversible way) a message by replacing every letter with another letter.
 To do so, we use a key: in this case, a mapping of each of the letters of the alphabet to the letter it should correspond to when we encrypt it.
-To “decrypt” the message, the receiver of the message would need to know the key, so that they can reverse the process: translating the encrypt text (generally called ciphertext) back into the original message (generally called plaintext).
+To “decrypt” the message, the receiver of the message would need to know the key, so that they can reverse the process: translating the encrypt text (generally called `ciphertext`) back into the original message (generally called `plaintext`).

 A key, for example, might be the string `NQXPOMAFTRHZLGECYJIUWSKDVB`.
-This 26-character key means that A (the first letter of the alphabet) should be converted into N (the first character of the key), B (the second letter of the alphabet) should be converted into Q (the second character of the key), and so forth.
+This 26-character key means that A (the first letter of the alphabet) should be converted into N (the first character of the key), B should be converted into Q, and so forth.

 |plain|A|B|C|D|E|F|G|H|I|J|K|L|M|
 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|